YouKnow-sys/ar-reshaper/README.md

 method named `from_font` that can be used to enable ligatures only if they exist in the input font.

 ## Credits:
-this project is based on the awesome `python-arabic-reshaper`. you can check original project in [this](https://github.com/mpcabd/python-arabic-reshaper) repository
+this project is based on the awesome [`python-arabic-reshaper`](https://github.com/mpcabd/python-arabic-reshaper).